Information for practitioners

 30 hours FAQs

-The Childcare Act is now law, and since September 2017, some three- and four-year-olds of working parents have been eligible for 1,140 hours of government-funded early education and childcare per year – the equivalent of 30 hours per week over 38 weeks.
+The Childcare Act (2016) states that some three- and four-year-olds of working parents have been eligible for 1,140 hours of government-funded early education and childcare per year – the equivalent of 30 hours per week over 38 weeks.
 Download these FAQs as a pdf.

 Providers are paid directly for these hours by their local authority using rates worked out according to the Early Years National Funding Formula (EYNFF).